 Home chefs, gardeners, and just about anyone who works with their hands can regularly have problems with dry, cracked cuticles.
 This soothing cuticle balm is packed with an herbal blend that will mend those cracks and make hands soft again.
 Like all of my homemade beauty products, it is completely natural and gentle on skin!

-I don’t know about you but my hands have become so dry from washing them all the time.
+Whether it’s due to the winter air or washing my hands after working in the garden, my hands can get so dry.
 I have been using this Ultra Moisturizing Natural Lotion Recipe after each time I wash but still, my cuticles have needed a bit more intensive treatment.
 My cuticles kept splitting from the dryness and that really hurts!

 I’ll admit, I haven’t used my homemade cuticle bomb in a really long time, because the lotion does the trick with normal hand-washing.
-But, let’s be honest, things are not normal these days!
-I’ve gone back to using this cuticle bomb because my hands are just crazy dry from all of the necessary hand-washing.
+But I’ve gone back to using this cuticle bomb because my hands are just crazy dry right now.

 So, while I was making a batch for myself, I thought you all could use some balm for yourselves and decided to share the recipe!